 In my opinion, there’s nothing quite like a fun animated video.
 In less than a minute, we learn what Lemonade has to offer and why they’re a great option if you’re looking for insurance.
 And, as a bonus, we learn the power alliteration can have in video sales 😆.
 Repeating stuff over and over makes this video memorable and entertaining, allowing it to stand out from the rest.

 If you need to deliver complex information to your customers simply and effectively, captivating whiteboard videos are the way to go.
-See how so much data was comprised in less than 2 minutes?
+See how so much data was conveyed in less than 2 minutes?
 On top of that, I’m sure that the drawings coming to life right before your eyes kept you hooked!
-So, I highly suggest that you go for this style of animation if you want to educate prospects in the middle of the funnel about difficult topics.
+So, I highly suggest that you go for this style of animation if you want to educate prospects in the middle of the funnel about difficult topics— it’s definitely a favorite here at Yum Yum Videos.

 Talk about creating an emotional connection!
 This sales video by Apple advertises their Apple Watch without resorting to the typical marketing tactics.
 Instead, the company features real people describing how the watch saved their lives, which not only drives the point home but also seals the deal.
 This video works wonders for anyone who might be on the fence about getting their products!